 If your sugar wax consistently comes out too hard, you’re overcooking it.

-Add more lemon juice (the exact amount depends on how hard the sugar mix is) and continue boiling for another 1-2 minutes.
-If it’s still too hard, add more lemon juice and keep boiling.
+Add more lemon juice (the exact amount depends on how hard the sugar mix is) and continue boiling for another 1–2 minutes.
+If it’s still not pliable enough, add more lemon juice and keep boiling.

 Once it’s overcooked, sometimes the easiest thing to do is to toss it out and start over again.

-If you’ve tried batch after batch and it’s always too hard, forget the thermometer and just try cooking it for a shorter amount of time.
-And don’t let your sugar wax cool in the metal pot you cooked it in or it will keep cooking even after you take it off the burner.
+If you’ve tried batch after batch and it’s always too hard, forget using the thermometer and just try cooking it for a shorter amount of time.
+And don’t let your sugar wax cool in the metal pot you cooked it in, or it will overcook because it keeps cooking even after you take it off the burner.

 What if it comes out too soft?

-If it’s not hard enough and doesn’t adhere to the hair, you’re under cooking it.
-The only solution is to cook it longer.
+If it’s not hard enough and doesn’t adhere to the hair, you’re undercooking it.
+The only solution for that is to cook it longer.

-You can try to get it to the right consistency by putting it back on the burner and heating it for another few minutes.
+You can try to get it to the right consistency by putting it back in the pot on the burner and heating it for another few minutes.
 Or you can attempt to use the soft wax as-is with cotton wax strips.

 The strips will give the wax something to hold on to so you can peel it off, hopefully taking the hair with it.
-If the wax is too soft to stick to cotton strips, then you need to cook it another couple minutes, let it cool and try again.
+If the wax is too soft to stick to cotton strips, then you definitely need to cook it another couple of minutes, let it cool, and try again.

-For a variety of reasons, there isn’t a one size fits all sugar wax recipe.
-There are a few of the potential issues that suggest you might need to adjust the cooking time:
+For a variety of reasons, there isn’t a one-size-fits-all sugar wax recipe.
+Here are a few of the potential issues that suggest you might need to adjust the cooking time:

 As always, if this recipe doesn’t work for you, another one might work better.
-Keep trying until you find a recipe you like.
+Keep trying until you find a method you like.

 Do I need to use cotton cloths with this?